 No alternatives to the proposed rule change were considered viable.
-The regulation needs to be updated since the ACS began using the updated edition of Resources for Optimal Care of the Injured Patient to perform hospital trauma center verifications and re-verifications on September 1, 2023.
+The regulation needs to be updated since the ACS will be using the updated edition of Resources for Optimal Care of the Injured Patient to perform hospital trauma center verifications and re-verifications starting on September 1, 2023.